Xylene

-In organic chemistry, xylene or xylol (from Greek ξύλον (xylon) 'wood'; IUPAC name: dimethylbenzene) are any of three organic compounds with the formula (CH3)2C6H4.
+In organic chemistry, xylene or xylol (from Greek ξύλον (xylon) 'wood'; IUPAC name: dimethylbenzene) is any of three organic compounds with the formula (CH3)2C6H4.
 They are derived from the substitution of two hydrogen atoms with methyl groups in a benzene ring; which hydrogens are substituted determines which of three structural isomers results.
 It is a colorless, flammable, slightly greasy liquid of great industrial value.

 The mixture is referred to as both xylene and, more precisely, xylenes.
 Mixed xylenes refers to a mixture of the xylenes plus ethylbenzene.
-The four compounds have identical empirical formulas C8H10.
+The four compounds have identical molecular formulas C8H10.
 Typically the four compounds are produced together by various catalytic reforming and pyrolysis methods.

 Occurrence and production

 Xylenes are an important petrochemical produced by catalytic reforming and also by coal carbonisation in the manufacture of coke fuel.
 They also occur in crude oil in concentrations of about 0.5–1%, depending on the source.
 Small quantities occur in gasoline and aircraft fuels.

 Xylenes are produced mainly as part of the BTX aromatics (benzene, toluene, and xylenes) extracted from the product of catalytic reforming known as reformate.

 Several million tons are produced annually.
 In 2011, a global consortium began construction of one of the world's largest xylene plants in Singapore.